What is Memorial Jewelry?

 We do offer discounts for group orders.

-This is the only circumstance in which we will discount our pieces.
+This is the only circumstance in which we offer discounts.